 Cost Per Order (CPO)

-This is one of the most important metrics in eCommerce and online business, as it helps to understand the cost of one order through different channels.
+That is one of the most critical metrics in eCommerce and online business, as it helps to understand the cost of one order through different channels.
 Low CPO indicates high advertising performance.

 Cost Revenue Ratio (CRR)